roots/sage/doc/lib.md

 ### config.php

-This file is used to enable various theme features, define which pages get the sidebar, set the CSS classes for `#main` and `#sidebar`, set a Google Analytics ID, and set the post excerpt length.
+This file is used to enable various theme features, define which pages get the sidebar, set the CSS classes for `.main` and `.sidebar`, set a Google Analytics ID, and set the post excerpt length.

 #### Enable theme features